ucsb-cs56-projects/cs56-games-tetris/W18_proj00.md

 c) The software runs, and the game is playable.
 However, there are small bugs where the block just splits apart.

 d) As a user, I can see more overall asthetic user interface.
+As a user, I can see a leaderboard of the highest scores.

+e)